Ali-Hasan-Khan/Ali-Hasan-Khan/README.md

 ### Hi there 👋

 <!--- 🔭 I’m currently working on creating a package for scraping Whoscored.-->
+- 📖 I'm an 18 year old Senior Secondary School graduate.
-- 🌱 I’m currently studying for the college entrance exams.
+- 🌱 I'm currently studying for the college entrance exams.
 - ❗❗ I've made the 'Scrape-Whoscored-Event-Data' repository private.
 If you want access to it, ping me on twitter :)

 ### Socials: